ArashiJF/ansible-to-migrate/README.md

         [dbservers]
         bensible

+For the task of migrating from centos to ubuntu, our hosts are as follow:

+        [webservers]
+        web3

+        [dbservers]
+        web2

 Here the webserver would be configured on the local host and the dbserver on a server called "bensible".
 The stack can be deployed using the following
 command:

         ansible-playbook -i hosts site.yml

+This command still launches all dependencies with ansible, feel free to use it.

 Once done, you can check the results by browsing to http://localhost/index.php.
 You should see a simple test page and a list of databases retrieved from the